Persipaani/ampparit_funnier_titles/README.md

 knowledge.
 May sometimes get confused with some weird titles because I can't predict what journalists come up next ;)

+Usage:

-Usage: If you have Python just run main.py, use pre started command line since the app just closes after it's done
+If you have Python just run src/main.py, use existing command line since the app just closes after it's done.

 Example: